SuchanMadhikarmi/Cloud-Security-with-AWS-IAM/README.md

 <h2>Key Learnings</h2>

-     - IAM Policy Creation: Gained experience in writing and deploying custom IAM policies using the JSON editor.<br/>
+- **IAM Policy Creation**: Gained experience in writing and deploying custom IAM policies using the JSON editor.

-     - Tag-Based Permissions: Learned how to use EC2 instance tags to control access to resources based on specific criteria.<br/>
+- **Tag-Based Permissions**: Learned how to use EC2 instance tags to control access to resources based on specific criteria.

-     - Custom User Aliases: Set up custom sign-in URLs for IAM users to improve the login process and add a layer of security.<br/>
+- **Custom User Aliases**: Set up custom sign-in URLs for IAM users to improve the login process and add a layer of security.

-     - Real-World Cloud Security: This project helped me understand how to manage access in a cloud environment, applying best practices to ensure security and avoid unauthorized access.<br/>
+- **Real-World Cloud Security**: This project helped me understand how to manage access in a cloud environment, applying best practices to ensure security and avoid unauthorized access.

 </p>